 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-Results from soil samples taken last year on the Amcast property, as well as on nearby private properties between Hamilton Road and Wilshire Drive, are being reviewed.
-This information will be detailed in a document called a remedial investigation report which should be available to the public this winter.
+Results from soil samples taken on the Amcast property, as well as on nearby private properties between Hamilton Road and Wilshire Drive, were reviewed by the EPA.
+This information will be detailed in a document called a remedial investigation report which should be available to the public in early 2015.
 In addition to taking samples on two areas referred to as the "north and south properties," EPA contractors focused on:

 - The Quarry Pond in Zeunert Park